 Global Biomes – 3 graduate credits

 A bioclimatic zone, or biome, is a region broadly defined by the relationship between and among an area’s temperature patterns, annual precipitation and living organisms.
-This course will introduce the biomes of the world through zoo-based explorations of the characteristic vegetation and wildlife of biomes represented at this Advanced Inquiry Program (AIP) Master Institution (MI) and current conservation issues relevant to each.
+This course will introduce the biomes of the world through explorations of the characteristic vegetation and wildlife of biomes represented at this Advanced Inquiry Program (AIP) Master Institution (MI) and current conservation issues relevant to each.

 Experiential learning offered at Denver Zoo, Wildlife Conservation Society/Bronx Zoo and Woodland Park Zoo.